altruios/namshubettulpa/public/namshubettuple/world.md

 Recently permenanty killed in the escape of al-tok. brother to Alice Glass.

 ##### Uri Maca
-Particularly skilled at self-rewiring: however is taken host by Ozmin Yammin.
+Particularly skilled at self-rewiring: however is taken host by Ozmind Yammin.
 No one Remembers Ozmin anymore, after he has collected himself in Uri.
+Uri spent his time experimenting and writing down what he knew.
+Uri is taken a back seat: still alive - but not in control.

 The 3 living members are: